jks-prv/5370_proc/README.txt

 	cd 5370
 	make install

 If there were no errors test the install by running the 5370 app manually.
 Just type the command "./hd" and then, after the 5370 seems to be working properly, control-C to stop.
 The "make install" above installs the app so it automatically runs when the BBB is next booted.
 You can type "reboot" to test this.
-Remember to type "halt" and wait 10 seconds before powering off.

 [ end of document ]